 - Court costs and attorney’s fees

-How a Tallahassee Employment Lawyer Can Help in an Age Discrimination Case
+How Our Tallahassee Employment Lawyer Handles Age Discrimination Cases

 If you believe your employer has discriminated against you due to your age, you may be angry and unsure of what steps to take.
 You don’t have to navigate the legal system alone.
 Let a Tallahassee age discrimination lawyer from Cruz Law help you pursue your case by: